DanielMelo46/DanielMelo46/README.md

 - Create Machine Learning Models with Microsoft Azure (Microsoft, 2023)
 - Data Analysis with ML & Data Viz (Udemy, 2024)

----

 ## Honors & Awards

 - Academic Excellence Scholarship (2021)\
-- Achieved highest GPA (4.9/5.0) at the Faculty of Natural Sciences and Engineering (University of Bogotá Jorge Tadeo Lozano).
+- Achieved the highest GPA (4.9/5.0) at the Faculty of Natural Sciences and Engineering (University of Bogotá Jorge Tadeo Lozano).